 - Cover for any cause of death after your 1-year policy anniversary

 - Lump-sum benefit amounts from £1,000 up to £10,000

 - Approval in just a matter of days

 - Accidental death payments equate to 2 times life cover

-- Premiums guaranteed for life
+- Monthly premiums guaranteed for life

-- Free cover after the age of 95
+- Free cover after your 95th birthday

-- Optional funeral benefit through Golden Charter
+- Funeral benefit option available through Golden Charter

 There is no doubt that many people looking for over 50s life insurance will be attracted by the above key elements.
 First, however, it is vital to dig a little deeper into the various benefits to see what it means for you.